Skip to content

-I created an Amazon EventBridge rule to notify me when changes are made to AWS Identity and Access Management (IAM) identities or API calls.
-However, the event rule isn't initiating when changes are made to IAM.
+I created an Amazon EventBridge rule to notify me when someone changes AWS Identity and Access Management (IAM) identities or makes API calls.
+However, the event rule doesn't initiate and I don't receive notifications.

 Short description

 Create an Amazon EventBridge rule with an event pattern that matches a specific IAM API call or multiple IAM API calls.
 Then, associate the rule with an Amazon Simple Notification Service (Amazon SNS) topic.
-When the rule runs, an SNS notification is sent to the corresponding subscriptions.
+When the rule runs, Amazon SNS sends an SNS notification to the corresponding subscriptions.

 Resolution

-- The IAM service and the related AWS API calls are available only in the US East (N. Virginia) Region.
-This means that the EventBridge rule must be in the US East (N. Virginia) Region.
+EventBridge receives IAM API call events through CloudTrail.
+The IAM service and related AWS API calls are available only in the US East (N. Virginia) Region.
+This means that the EventBridge rule must also be in the US East (N. Virginia) Region.

-In the Event type dropdown list, choose AWS API Call via CloudTrail.
+For Event type, choose AWS API Call via CloudTrail.

 To start the rule for specific API calls, choose Specific operation(s).

-In the text box, enter the name of an API call that you want to receive a notification for.
+In the text box, enter the name of an API call to receive notifications.
 For example, CreateUser.

 {